-You’ll often see the Lemon Drop deemed referred to as a Martini, but the choice of glassware is really the only thing Martini-like about it.
-“At its base, the cocktail is simply a Vodka Crusta,” says Nathan Elliott, the lead bartender at Portland, Ore.’s Il Solito.
+You’ll often see the Lemon Drop deemed a Martini, but the common choice of glassware is really the only thing Martini-like about it.
+“At its base, the cocktail is simply a Vodka Crusta,” says Portland, Oregon, bartender Nathan Elliott.
 “Crustas were originally brandy-based sours incorporating a sugared rim.
 In the ’70s, vodka was in vogue, which made it the obvious spirit of choice for the Lemon Drop.
-With its refreshing balance of sweet and tart, it’s a cocktail that has effortlessly spanned the decades since its inception.”
+With the drink’s refreshing balance of sweet and tart, it’s a cocktail that has effortlessly spanned the decades since its inception.”

 2. Its Inspiration Came from the Candy Shop

 If a Lemon Drop reminds you of the iconic hard candy of the same name, that’s because it’s exactly the place from which it drew its name.
-But while the life of the 18th-century confection—likely a creation for sore throats that lived in medicine chests—runs parallel to many of the cocktail canon’s elder imbibe-able statesmen, the Lemon Drop cocktail was instead a nod to that hard-candy treat created in the 20th century.
+But while the life of the 18th-century confection—likely a creation for sore throats that lived in medicine cabinets—runs parallel to many of the cocktail canon’s elder members, the Lemon Drop cocktail was instead a nod to that hard-candy treat created in the 20th century.

 3. It Was Born in the City by the Bay